Orbi home mesh wifi system: Pros, cons and tips

 A TV does not use electricity when turned off.

-Just make sure that the TV is fully turned off and not on standby mode.
+Just ensure the TV is fully turned off and not on standby mode.

 Energy conservation both benefit you and the environment

-If we could reduce our TVs electricity usage, even a very small amount, it would make a big impact on preserving our natural resources.
+If we could reduce our TV’s electricity usage, even a very small amount, it would greatly impact preserving our natural resources.

-For example, if 9000 households would manage to save as little as 10 Watts per day (0,01 kWh) on the TVs electricity usage, that would add to 32850 Kilowatt hour (kWh) saved per year.
+For example, if 9000 households save as little as 10 Watts per day (0,01 kWh) on the TV’s electricity usage, that would add to 32850 Kilowatt hours (kWh) saved per year.

 9000 households x 0,01 kWh per day x 365 days per year